kaleab-k/gsv_db_creator/README.md

 - Apache Maven (https://maven.apache.org/) - (*IntelliJ IDEA has in-built support for Maven*)

 Comments: [pcl]
-- At least for me, maven was not directly installed when installing IntellJ
+- At least for me, maven was not directly installed when installing IntellJ IDEA

 # Dependencies
 This code uses the StreetviewExtractor library (https://github.com/jonhare/StreetviewExtractor)